 During the 1990's, this industrial production got standardised, as the first set of standards were introduced.
 The Chenille International Manufacturers Association (CIMA) was set up to build as well as boost the manufacturing process of this fabric.
 This marked the peak of chenille’s popularity.
-The association was also responsible to maintain the production standards up to a mandatory level.
+The association was also responsible for maintaining the production standards up to a mandatory level.

 During the 1970’s, the fabric was paved its way to the industry of clothing.
 Since this time, the head of each sewing machine formed two chenille yarns directly onto bobbins.
 Similarly, it was fine for a machine to possess more than 50 heads or 100 spindles.
 In these days, Giesse was among the initial machine manufacturers.

 In a nutshell, after been introduced in France, the chenille fabric developed further and extended its wings up to Scotland.
 As compared to the French style, the Scottish had their own specific way of manufacturing chenille and was at par.
-In the Scottish town of Paisley, the wool yarns even today are woven into some kind of blanket piece that is then cut into stunning strips, which are utilised for an assortment of upholstery stuff meant for home decoration.
+In the Scottish town of Paisley, the wool yarns even today are woven into some kind of blanket piece that is then cut into stunning strips, which are utilised for an assortment of home furnishings, such as cushion covers and upholstered furniture.

-The specialty of this fabric of chenille was and still is utilized in making the world famous faux chenille rugs.
+The speciality of this fabric of chenille was and still is utilised in making the world famous chenille rugs.
 These rugs are highly preferred not only in Europe but also across the United Kingdom.
 Currently, it is the latest chenille form in Scotland, which differs significantly from the tufted chenille fabric that was much well-liked in the initial 20th century in the area.

-Today, the technique and style of making chenille has totally transformed.
+Today, the techniques and style of making chenille have totally transformed.
 It has not only become finer but also of much better quality than before.
-The modern way of weaving chenille takes place without any form of pre weaving, something that was always a part of the past techniques of making the fabric.
+The modern way of weaving chenille takes place without any form of pre-weaving, something that was always a part of the past techniques of making the fabric.

 Rather, the sophisticated modern technique employs small pile type of yarns spinning at 90 degrees between two central yarns.
 The pile yarn type is finer, soft, feathery, and delicate- making up for an appearance that is highly preferable.
 It is this that gives a distinct look and colour change according to how light shines from each direction.
 The fabric can be made using other varieties of fibres or yarns such as cotton, silk, rayon, and olefin.

 Although the fabric has evolved tremendously, it is yet best admired for its fuzzy texture.
-Cosiness and cuddly feel makes it an ideal choice to home furnishings during winter.
+Cosiness and cuddly feel make it an ideal choice for home furnishings, especially during the winter.
 The modern chenille fabrics are also often used in varsity or Letterman jackets for making patches of letters.

 A myriad of fabrics throngs the market differing in aspects of look, feel, and price.
 However, one thing is common among them: They are named by the woven fibre, loom, weave construction, or manner in which they are manufactured.
 When it comes to chenille, it is named so due to the way in which it is manufactured.